Abdulloh8/Calculatorr/README.md

 # Calculatorr
 # This project has four features
-firs Adds, subtracts, multiplies, divides and takes roots of two numbers secound you will be given three examples to find the correct answer third You have to guess who won the world championships in football fourth outputs the multiplication table.
++ firs Adds, subtracts, multiplies, divides and takes roots of two numbers
++ secound you will be given three examples to find the correct answer
++ third You have to guess who won the world championships in football
++ fourth outputs the multiplication table.
+# This is a project map

 ![image](https://github.com/Abdulloh8/Calculatorr/assets/124783813/dc46a6fc-ac83-4d66-b398-8c14f16c665b)